tytydraco/yessleep/out/Do_NOT_eat_Martha_Browns_Banana_Bread_Its_alive.md

-I wake up, what I found out to be four hours later.
+I wake up, which I found out to be four hours later.
 Leah is asleep, wrapped up in my arms still.
 The blood has dried around my face, and I wipe my only functional eye open to reveal a puss caked sauna.
 Around thirty of the monsters sit dead in front of me.
 Their bodies ravaged and exploded, their insides pouring out like an overcooked burrito in the microwave.
 My foot brushes against one of them accidentally.
 The skin has become a bubbled brown, and has a bready texture to the touch.
 I see the mangled legs of Rose poking out from behind the sauna door, and my heart sinks.

 I hold Leah in my arms, still in her slumber, and try to raise myself from my seat.
 I want to see Rose.
 It was no use.
 My legs were too weak.
 I fall back to a sitting position and let my eyes close once again, as I hear sirens slowly grow closer.